LEDThereBeLight/intuitive-coding/_posts/2015-02-09-putting-it-together.md

 In the last section, we talked about the update and how it accepts this vague idea of a *message* to know what to change in the model.
 But what is a message, and where do they come from?

 The secret is that we haven't gotten the whole story about the view.
 The view isn't simply a static page that takes orders from the model about what to show.
 The view is what the user interacts with, so it's in a great position to listen for changes.
-We need to set up the view to actively listen for changes that the user triggers on the page.
+We need to set up the view to actively listen for events that the user triggers on the page.

 Here's the code from our view again.